Diana Rivers: Early life and education

-Diana Duer Smith was born on October 17, 1931 in New York City to Schuyler Knowlton Smith and Elizabeth Larocque.
+Diana Duer Smith was born on October 17, 1931, in New York City to Schuyler Knowlton Smith and Elizabeth Larocque.
 Rivers was raised near Morristown, New Jersey.
 Her parents separated before she was three and her mother married Lewis Rutherfurd Stuyvesant, son of Rutherfurd Stuyvesant in 1934.
 Rivers' mother was a writer and poet who published a book, Satan's Shadow, in 1930.
 She was the daughter of Joseph Larocque.
 Rivers' father married Penelope Pelham Pattee in 1954.
 Rivers' maternal great aunts were writers Caroline King Duer and Alice Duer Miller.
-Rivers' maternal grandmother, Eleanor Duer Larocque, an artist, was influential in her life and helped introduce her to sculptor William Zorach, whom Rivers' studied under and lived with his family in Maine for several summers while she was a teenager.
+Rivers' paternal grandmother, Eleanor Duer Larocque, an artist, was influential in her life and helped introduce her to sculptor William Zorach, whom Rivers' studied under and lived with his family in Maine for several summers while she was a teenager.
 Rivers' attended Cooper Union in the early 1950s.

 Career

 In 1970, Rivers went on a solo camping trip out west to create a new community.
 She spent time in various communes in New Mexico, Oregon, and California including Hog Farm.
 She established the Sassafras community, a women-only space in Boxley Valley.
 While there, she changed her surname to Rivers to recognize her new life.
-Her vision was to start an intentional community focused on living sustainable off of the land.
-Rivers build a cabin and wrote short stories about her experiences at Sassafras.
+Her vision was to start an intentional community focused on living sustainably off of the land.
+Rivers built a cabin and wrote short stories about her experiences at Sassafras.
 She wrote her first novel here.
-In 1980, Rivers moved to Fayetteville, Arkansas and created the Ozark Land Holding Association with 19 other women.
+In 1980, Rivers moved to Fayetteville, Arkansas, and created the Ozark Land Holding Association with 19 other women.
 It consists of 280 acres.

 Rivers is the author of the Hadra book series.
 She published the first novel, Journey to Zelindar, in 1987.
 The series is about women with powers and mind reading abilities.
-From 1991 to 1993, Rivers was an organizer of the WomenVision month-long arts and performance show hosted in Kansas City, Missouri and Eureka Springs, Arkansas.
+From 1991 to 1993, Rivers was an organizer of the WomenVision month-long arts and performance show hosted in Kansas City, Missouri, and Eureka Springs, Arkansas.
 She also started the MatriArts arts and performance venue which lasted for three years in Fayetteville.
 From 1990 to 1999, Rivers organized the University of Arkansas Women's Conference and Festival where she served as the art show curator.
 In 1999, she received the Wise Woman Award at the conference.
 Rivers is a cement sculptor.
 She was a script writer for Goddess Productions, a theatre group in Fayetteville.

 She published The Red Line of Yarmald in 2003 which was nominated for a Lambda Literary Award for science fiction, fantasy and horror.
 In 2005, the OMNI Center for Peace, Justice and Ecology recognized Rivers as an Arkansas Peace and Justice Hero.
 Rivers founded the Goddess Festival in Fayetteville in 2008.
 It is a week-long event held annually in March.
 In 2012, she won the Golden Crown Literary Award in speculative fiction for the novel, The Smuggler, the Spy and the Spider.
 Rivers was included in The Book of Pride.